Public Private Partnership Workgroup Addresses School Violence

 Threat declarations made on social media were ignored

 These different elements illustrate the complexity in trying to reduce the frequency or prevent school shootings, where so many different factors may be present.
 In looking at potential solutions, we discussed having a basic set of solutions that would prevent the majority of school shootings, including having regular security risk assessments, incorporating single entrance and access controls into schools.
-Encouraging use of technology such digital cameras, camera monitoring, improved communication solutions, passive metal detection, solutions to quickly lock down a school, visitor management, door and window alarms are also a critical part of reducing or preventing these shooting incidents in the future.
+Encouraging use of technology such digital cameras, camera monitoring, improved communication solutions, passive metal detection, solutions to quickly lock down a school, visitor management, door and window alarms, and active shooter alarm systems are also a critical part of reducing or preventing these shooting incidents in the future.

 During the months following the Parkland shootings, there were major school shooting incidents across the US, including: